-Also in FY20, 5,161 trainees, including physicians, scientists, nurses and allied health professionals, took part in educational programs at MD Anderson.
+Also, in FY21, 4,846 trainees, including physicians, scientists, nurses and allied health professionals, took part in educational programs at MD Anderson.
 The institution's School of Health Professions awards degrees in 10 bachelor's programs and two master's programs in allied health disciplines.

-Approximately 1,796 clinical residents and fellows received specialized training in the investigation and treatment of cancer.
-Graduate students pursued advanced degrees at the The University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences, which MD Anderson operates with The University of Texas Health Science Center at Houston.
-1,329 research trainees received training.
+Approximately 1,687 clinical residents and fellows received specialized training in the investigation and treatment of cancer.
+Graduate students pursued advanced degrees at The University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences, which MD Anderson operates with The University of Texas Health Science Center at Houston.
+1,364 research trainees received training.